crepusidiem/Probability-Models/README.md

 2. What kind of agent is it?
 Goal based?
 Utility based? etc.

-Our agent will be utility based, as it will seek to optimize a performance metric, as mentioned previously.
+Our agent will be utility based, as it will seek to optimize log-likelihood, as mentioned previously.

 3. Describe how your agent is set up and where it fits in probabilistic modeling.